jonbodner/proteus/README.md

 ## Future Directions

 There are more interesting features coming to Proteus.
 They are (in likely order of implementation):

-- support for the context SQL calls and Proteus-generated function with a context as a first parameter

 - more expansive performance measurement support and per-request logging control